Mansi242401/Portfolio/sql_queries_with_results2c.md

 GROUP BY record_id
 )
 ,
+-- The above two logics would return two tables one with rows where 'extras' are not null and another with rows where 'exclusions' are not null.
+But, since we need both we use 'UNION' to combine the data horizontally

 EE_CTE AS
 (
     SELECT * FROM extra_topp
     UNION
     SELECT * FROM excl_topp
 )

-SELECT
-c.record_id,
+--Finally, we write the logic to ccombine 'pizza_name' with 'extras' and 'exclusions' SELECT c.record_id,
 CONCAT_WS(' - ', p.pizza_name, STRING_AGG(cte.toppings, ' - ')) as pizza_and_toppings